Interacting Regional Policies in Containing a Disease: Simulation Details

 \subsubsection{$(k,x)$ Policies}

 We examine a number of scenarios using the $(k,x)$ policy model outlined in Theorems 1-3.

-In the case that the quarantine fails, but there are infections outside of the quarantine radius, the policy maker deals with them individually.
+If a quarantine fails, and there are infections outside of the quarantine radius, the policy maker deals with each escaped infection individually.
 The policy maker treats each detected case outside of the initial quarantine as a new seed, and immediately quarantines all nodes with the same radius as the initial quarantine.

-Begin by using a simple objective function to find the optimal threshold for triggering the initial quarantine.
+We begin pick our threshold for triggering the initial quarantine by using a simple objective function.
 We minimize a linear combination of the number of infected person periods and quarantined person periods.
 For all linear combinations where some weight is given to both terms, the optimal threshold is $x=1$.
 The logic is as follows: if the initial quarantine is successful, the number of quarantined person periods will be fixed and also the minimum number of quarantined person periods.
 Therefore, the problem reduces to minimizing the number of infections, which is done by setting $x=1$.

 We study three versions of a $(k,x)$ policy.
-First, we simulate $(k,x)=(3,1)$ with no detection delay.
-Then, we incorporate a detection delay of $\tau=3$, still using a policy of $(k,x)=(3,1)$ with no buffer.
-Lastly, we study a $(3,1)$ policy with no buffer and enforcement failures.
+First, we simulate $(k,x)=(3,1)$ with no detection delay and no buffer.
+Then, we incorporate a detection delay of $\tau=3$, still using a policy of $(k,x)=(3,1)$ and still with no buffer.
+(We do not include a buffer since the resulting quarantine on our network would encompass 99.98\% of nodes on average, since almost all nodes are within distance 6 of each other.)
+Lastly, we study a $(3,1)$ policy with enforcement failures and no buffer.
 In this case, a fraction $\epsilon=0.05$ of nodes do not ever quarantine.

+While the policy maker is unable to detect the infection seed in real time, once the policy maker decides to quarantine, we give them the advantage of perfect information with knowing the location of $i_0$.